TradeIdeasPhilip/monochromatic-portrait/README.md

 I started from the same grayscale image as in art class.

-I created a function `grayscaleToOrangePalette()`.
+I created a function `grayscaleToPalette()`.
+The first input is the "value".
+That's the brightness of the original pixel and of the color that we are creating.
-The input is a "value", the brightness of the original pixel.
+The second input is the base color used to create the monochromatic pallette.
-If the requested value is exactly the value of orange, return orange.
+If the requested value exactly matches the values of the base color, return that color.
-If the requested value is brighter, mix orange and white to get a color with the right value.
+If the requested value is brighter, mix the base color with white to get a color with the right value.
-If the requested value is darker, mix orange and black.
+If the requested value is darker, mix the base color with black.
 I created a sample with 10 specific values, which you can see at the bottom of the page.

 Next I had to choose which 5 colors to use.